The Machines and the Programs serving them in the Matrix.

 - Voiced By: James Horan

-The Agents that replaced White, Brown and Jones.
+The upgraded agents in Reloaded that replaced White, Brown and Jones.

 - Attack!
 Attack!
 Attack!: These agents seem programed to be even more determined and implacable than their predecessors, to the point of suicidal.
 Johnson infamously car hops while speeding down a freeway.
 Later on, Johnson and Thompson deliberately crash their semis just to try and kill Morpheus and the Keymaker, while Thompson later still throws himself out a window to shoot Trinity.
 This despite the fact that Trinity was certainly going to die from the fall anyway.
 They also will not back down from a fight with the One no matter how many times they're defeated.